dan-zeman/UD_Finnish-PUD/README.txt

 * 2017-11-15 v2.1
   * First official release after it was used as a surprise dataset in the CoNLL 2017 shared task.

+* CHANGELOG 2.1 -> 2.2

+- No changes

+* CHANGELOG 2.2 -> 2.3

+- No changes

+* CHANGELOG 2.3 -> 2.4

+- Parataxis punctuation now follow the official UD style
+- Basic dependencies are repeated in the enhanced graph
+- Multiword token annotation for tokens like "ettei"
+- More consistent lemma annotation
+- Various validation errors fixed
+- Various fixes of individual annotation errors

 === Machine-readable metadata (DO NOT REMOVE!) ================================ Data available since: UD v2.1